 - Human Anatomy and Physiology: A study of the human body from investigation of anatomical systems to physiological functioning and biomechanical processes of movement. - Abnormal Psychology: Examination of behaviour disorders, theories of causation, descriptions of the disorders, and strategies of various therapies throughout the lifespan. - Human Development Across the Lifespan: Examination of human growth and psychological development across the lifespan.
 Overview of the interplay of biological, sociological and psychological forces in human development.

 Elective Courses

-Students also have two (2) electives, which they may choose from several different faculties and interests.
+• Students also have two (2) electives, which they may choose from several different faculties and interests.
+Contact academic advising to confirm the appropriateness of your selected elective.

 SUGGESTED INTERNSHIP TIMELINE